-Registration for the 2014 Writers' Police Academy now closed.
+Registration for the 2015 Writers' Police Academy to open soon!

 Keynote speaker – International bestselling author Lee Child